andrewferrier/debugprint.nvim/README.md

 ## Add Custom Filetypes

-*Note: If you work out a configuration for a filetype not supported out-of-the-box, it would be really appreciated if you can open an [issue](https://github.com/andrewferrier/debugprint.nvim/issues/new) to have it supported out-of-the-box in `debugprint` so others can benefit from it.
+*Note: If you work out a configuration for a filetype not supported out-of-the-box, it would be appreciated if you can open an [issue](https://github.com/andrewferrier/debugprint.nvim/issues/new) to have it supported out-of-the-box in `debugprint` so others can benefit.
 Similarly, if you spot any issues with, or improvements to, the language configurations out-of-the-box, please open an issue also.*

 If `debugprint` doesn't support your filetype, you can add it as a custom filetype in one of two ways: